Pablo8241/OneNose_Project/README.md

 ## Description

 The Directional eNose is an electronic nose system designed to detect and identify the direction of odors and chemical substances in the environment.
 The system uses multiple SGP30 air quality sensors arranged in a circular pattern to detect CO2 and TVOC (Total Volatile Organic Compounds) concentrations from different directions.
 It has the functionality of being able to detect where a smell is coming from and display the direction using an LED ring as indicator.
+In addition to that it has a BME680 and 6 functionalised gas sensors used for detecting the type of odor.

 The main program (`eNose_Program.py`) continuously monitors all sensors and environmental conditions, providing real-time data on air quality measurements and environmental parameters.